-Back Injury and Prevention Toolbox Talk
+Back Injury Prevention Toolbox Talk

-Back Injuries and Prevention Safety Talk
+Back Injury Prevention Safety Talk

 For every 5 incidents that happen in the workplace, one of those is said to be a back injury.
 Worker’s compensation claims are made up largely of back injury claims each year.
 But, there are rules and regulations that can be put into action to help protect the safety of everyone.

 There are many instances when working that you can get injured and especially injure your back.
 Even the simplest of tasks can pose a threat of an injury.
 That is why there are things such as insurance, regulations, and workers’ compensation.
 Some of the most common ways that people endure a back injury on the job are: